 provocation: something that incites, instigates, angers or irritates

 I’ve noticed in my walk with the Lord, when things are going exceedingly well, and I am at peace with where I am in Christ, I usually am met with a circumstance which threatens to pull the rug from underneath this confidence.
 Perhaps, you can relate.
-So, I’ve learned with every provocation to pause, pray, and respond with patience in a Christ-like manner.
-This non-offensive response has been a constant on-going practice of self-discipline in the area when anger suddenly takes hold of my emotions and I am tempted to react in the wrong way.
+So, I’ve learned with provocations to pause, pray, and respond with patience in a Christ-like manner.
+This non-offensive response is something I need to practice with self-control when anger suddenly takes hold of my emotions and I am tempted to react in the wrong way.
 (Matthew 5:38-48, Proverbs 25:21-22)

 I’ve noticed politicians use accusations when they don’t want to discuss the issues and have no credible argument.
 They will look for ways to undermine their opponent’s position with a personal accusation, such as accusing them of being racist, sexist, etc,.